rbraun04/WeatherTime/README.md

 August 19, 2020

 I struggled a lot with finding the ID for the function pull but managed to get it working.

+Fixed the third Ajax function.

+I also fixed the 5 day forecast adding each element (date, icon, temp, humidity).
+Now I need to replicat the initial load when the "submit" button is hit.